How to Calm Crying Babies: Proven Strategies for Parents

 Is crying good for babies?
 Babies are known for their loud and continuous crying, especially when they are feeling hungry, uncomfortable, or even in need of some comfort.
 Crying is a baby’s way of communicating and it’s important to take the time to understand why your baby is crying and how to best respond.
-It can be difficult to figure out why a baby is crying, but taking the time to try and identify the cause can help you properly provide comfort and care.
+It can be difficult to figure out why a baby is CRYING BUT taking the time to try and identify the cause can help you properly provide comfort and care.
 Please keep reading for details on the following topics:

 Reasons why babies cry